leodude77/deckgame/README.md

 # Games on deck
+Asterigos: Curse of the Stars | Sun Feb 26 2023
 Streets of Rage 4 | Thu Jan 01 1970
-Ys: The Oath in Felghana | Fri Feb 24 2023
+Ys: The Oath in Felghana | Sat Feb 25 2023
 Ys: The Oath in Felghana | Thu Jan 01 1970
 ~~Digimon World: Next Order~~ | Wed Feb 22 2023
 ~~Atomic Heart~~ | Thu Feb 23 2023